Learn More About AutoCAD Classes & Certifications in Baltimore

-AutoCAD stands for Autodesk's (the company that created and develops the software) computer-aided design, which involves technology that enables designers and drafters to create 2D and 3D drawings.
+AutoCAD stands for computer-aided design, which involves technology that enables designers and drafters to create 2D and 3D drawings.
+It is an Autodesk application.
 A variety of professionals use AutoCAD in industries such as architecture, engineering, and construction.
 Drafters can apply their skills with AutoCAD to design accurate and detailed drawings.
-AutoCAD facilitates the easy design of drawings and blueprints that can be used for constructing buildings, developing machines, or creating tools.
+AutoCAD facilitates the easy design of drawings and blueprints that can be used for the process of constructing buildings, developing machines, or creating tools.

-AutoCAD is commonly used in areas like engineering, architecture, interior design, and 3D printing to create models, blueprints to scale, and schematics.
-Engineers, interior designers, and architects as well as a variety of industries depend on AutoCAD for project management, architectural design, and engineering to enable 2D and 3D designs.
+AutoCAD is commonly used to create models, blueprints to scale, and schematics.
+Engineers, Interior Designers, and Architects depend on AutoCAD for project management, architectural design, and engineering to enable 2D and 3D designs.
 Mainly, AutoCAD helps increase productivity and efficiency in work environments by providing more consistency than pen-and-paper drawing for generating designs.
 This means that designers and related professionals can more readily demonstrate work to potential clients who are looking for design services.

 What Can You Do with AutoCAD Training?

-For individuals looking for a skill that contributes to finding work in the thriving technology industry, AutoCAD gives them a powerful drafting tool for streamlining draft and design tasks.
+For individuals looking for a skill that contributes to finding work in the thriving technology industry, AutoCAD provides a powerful drafting tool for streamlining drafting and design tasks.
 AutoCAD offers a definite asset for a career in design and engineering.

 What Will I Learn in an AutoCAD Class?